 The list of people below have all demonstrated the experience necessary to meet the definition of heritage professional.
 When contacting a heritage professional, you will need to check whether they consider the proposed works to be within their professional remit or not.

-Applications for resource consent for listed heritage items should take account of the conservation principles of the ICOMOS New Zealand Charter for the Conservation of Places of Cultural Heritage Value (ICOMOS New Zealand Charter 2010).
+Applications for resource consent for scheduled heritage items should take account of the conservation principles of the ICOMOS New Zealand Charter for the Conservation of Places of Cultural Heritage Value (ICOMOS New Zealand Charter 2010(external link)).

 The Christchurch City Council adopted the charter as part of its conservation policy.